stevejgordon/AspNetCoreDockerWorkshop/activities/1-InstallTooling.md

 # Install .NET SDK

+## What's the plan?

+We're going make sure the correct version of the SDK for .NET Core is installed and if not, install it.

 ## Activity Steps

 1. Verify the .NET SDK version installed on your PC.
 Open a command prompt and run the following command...